The Fashion Awards: Urban Luxe Award

 Celebrating the innovation and influence of a contemporary apparel brand.

 British Emerging Talent - Womenswear

 Recognising new British womenswear talent, this award celebrates a British-based womenswear or accessories designer who over the last 12 months has had a major creative impact on global fashion.

 British Emerging Talent - Menswear

-Celebrating emerging talent in British menswear, this award recognises the innovation and creative influence from a British-based menswear or accessories designer, whose collections have gained international attention this year.
+Honoring rising talent in British menswear, this award highlights the innovation and creative impact of a UK-based menswear or accessories designer, whose collections have attracted global recognition this year.

 British Designer of the Year - Womenswear

 Celebrating a British womenswear designer that has been instrumental in innovating and leading women's fashion over the last year.

 British Designer of the Year - Menswear

 Recognises a leading British menswear designer.

 Model of the Year

-Recognises the global impact of a model, male or female, who over the last 12 months has dominated the industry.
+Recognises the global impact of a model, male or female.

 Outstanding achievement

 The Outstanding Achievement Award celebrates the creative contribution of an individual to the fashion industry.